 Why add Red Wine to Recipes?

-Pairing a nice red wine like Gallo’s Cabernet Sauvignon worked beautifully with the semi-sweet chocolate…the wine enhanced the chocolate flavor beautifully.
+Pairing a nice red wine like a Cabernet Sauvignon worked beautifully with the semi-sweet chocolate…the wine enhanced the chocolate flavor beautifully.
 The essence of wine is there, but it’s subtle.
 My chocoholic sons didn’t object one bit.
-Gallo described their cab as a “full bodied, dry wine with rich black fruit and spice undertones.'”
+The cab I selected was described as a “full-bodied, dry wine with rich black fruit and spice undertones.'”
 Perfect.

 Fudgy Red Wine Brownies